Our client wins her medical negligence case after her previous solicitors said she did not have a valid claim.

 By commencing court proceedings the defendants were able to see that we were serious about pursuing the case and this led to an out of court compensation settlement being reached.

+This case goes to show how important it is to speak to genuine legal experts.
 If you require a second opinion on a medical negligence case then give us a call on freephone 0333 888 0404 or email us at [email protected]